OrangesVL/Hakaton_VR_2018/README.md

 # RobotX VR
-**RobotX** is a learning game for school-age children, which develops algorithmic thinking.
+**RobotX** is a learning game for school-age  in virtual reality children, which develops algorithmic thinking.